 Real-Device Testing

-Simulators and emulators do an adequate job of testing mobile apps at the first stages of development.
+Simulators and emulators do an adequate job of testing mobile apps at the early stages of development.
 But as the app shapes up, testing it on a PC gets more complicated.
-Simulators and emulators can’t account for all factors that make a good user experience.
+Simulators and emulators can’t account for all the factors that make a good user experience.

 Moreover, real-device testing helps you detect errors that simulators could show as false positives.
 These errors could affect performance bugs, UI, and systems.
 Real-device testing is much more reliable because you get to test a device’s hardware similar to the device that users will navigate the app on.